sbsiewertcsu/cryptanalysis_examples/README.md

-This is a small collection of simple encryption examples
+This is a small collection of simple encryption examples.

 For a much more in depth source of encyrption and decryption tools, see: https://www.dcode.fr/en